Buy a Suit in Bangkok: Ultimate First-Timer’s Guide

 Minor issues like loose buttons or small tears should be addressed promptly by a local tailor before they become major problems.
 Most tailors anywhere can handle simple repairs, and addressing issues early prevents them from escalating into expensive fixes or permanent damage.
 If you need more significant alterations because your weight changed or you want to update the fit, find a local tailor experienced with quality garments who can work sympathetically with the existing construction.

 If you were particularly happy with your Bangkok tailor, maintain contact for future orders.
 Many established Bangkok tailors will work from your existing measurements for subsequent orders, allowing you to commission new suits by email and have them shipped internationally.
-This works particularly well once you’ve established a relationship and the tailor has your measurements and style preferences documented.
+This works particularly well once you have established a relationship and the tailor has your measurements and style preferences documented.
 Some clients develop decade-long relationships with their Bangkok tailors, ordering new suits, shirts, and other garments without returning to Thailand.

 Making the Most of Your Bangkok Tailoring Experience